MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 ### [Invoke-MgBetaReplyAllUserMessage](Invoke-MgBetaReplyAllUserMessage.md)
 Reply to all recipients of a message using either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the body property of the message parameter.
+When using JSON format:- Specify either a comment or the body property of the message parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If the original message specifies a recipient in the replyTo property, per Internet Message Format (RFC 2822), send the reply to the recipients in replyTo and not the recipient in the from property.
+Specifying both will return an HTTP 400 Bad Request error.- If the original message specifies a recipient in the replyTo property, per Internet Message Format (RFC 2822), send the reply to the recipients in replyTo and not the recipient in the from property.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the Sent Items folder.
 Alternatively, create a draft to reply-all to a message, and send it later.
 This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaReplyAllUserMessage](Invoke-MgBetaReplyAllUserMessage.md)
 Reply to all recipients of a message using either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the body property of the message parameter.
+When using JSON format:- Specify either a comment or the body property of the message parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If the original message specifies a recipient in the replyTo property, per Internet Message Format (RFC 2822), send the reply to the recipients in replyTo and not the recipient in the from property.
+Specifying both will return an HTTP 400 Bad Request error.- If the original message specifies a recipient in the replyTo property, per Internet Message Format (RFC 2822), send the reply to the recipients in replyTo and not the recipient in the from property.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the Sent Items folder.
 Alternatively, create a draft to reply-all to a message, and send it later.
 This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaReplyAllUserMessage](Invoke-MgBetaReplyAllUserMessage.md)
 Reply to all recipients of a message using either JSON or MIME format.
-When using JSON format:\n- Specify either a comment or the body property of the message parameter.
+When using JSON format:- Specify either a comment or the body property of the message parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n- If the original message specifies a recipient in the replyTo property, per Internet Message Format (RFC 2822), send the reply to the recipients in replyTo and not the recipient in the from property.
+Specifying both will return an HTTP 400 Bad Request error.- If the original message specifies a recipient in the replyTo property, per Internet Message Format (RFC 2822), send the reply to the recipients in replyTo and not the recipient in the from property.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the Sent Items folder.
 Alternatively, create a draft to reply-all to a message, and send it later.
 This API is available in the following national cloud deployments.

 ### [Invoke-MgBetaReplyUserMessage](Invoke-MgBetaReplyUserMessage.md)
 Reply to the sender of a message using either JSON or MIME format.
-When using JSON format:\n* Specify either a comment or the body property of the message parameter.
+When using JSON format:* Specify either a comment or the body property of the message parameter.
-Specifying both will return an HTTP 400 Bad Request error.\n* If the original message specifies a recipient in the replyTo property, per Internet Message Format (RFC 2822), send the reply to the recipients in replyTo and not the recipient in the from property.
+Specifying both will return an HTTP 400 Bad Request error.* If the original message specifies a recipient in the replyTo property, per Internet Message Format (RFC 2822), send the reply to the recipients in replyTo and not the recipient in the from property.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the Sent Items folder.
 Alternatively, create a draft to reply to a message, and send it later.
 This API is available in the following national cloud deployments.